nichogx/DiscordRoleSync/README.md

 Don't forget to put all roles in the configs.
 You should put the role IDs, not the role names.
 To get the ID you should enable developer mode in Discord, then right-click the role and copy ID (it's a number of approximately 18 digits).
 The same thing applies for the server ID and channel IDs.

 ## How it Works
-It's pretty simple: all your users should use the -link command in Discord to link their Minecraft account:
+It's pretty simple: all your users should use the `/link` command in Discord to link their Minecraft account:

-`-link myMCusername`
+`/link myMCusername`

 As soon as they do this, their roles will keep synchronized while they are in the server.
 When your users get the Discord role, they will automatically get the permission plugin group.
 Updates are instant.

-Staff can also use the `-admlink` command to force link a user:
+Staff can also use the `/admlink` command to force link a user:

-`-admlink discordID mcUsername`
+`/admlink discordID mcUsername`

 The Discord ID of the user is a 17 to 20-digit number.

-The `-info` and `-unlink` commands are available for staff use.
+The `/info` and `/unlink` commands are available for staff use.
 Both accept Discord IDs or Minecraft usernames.
+By default, these three admin commands are available for everyone that has the `MANAGE ROLES` Discord permission.
+This can be modified in your Discord server.
 The users need to remain in the Discord server to keep their roles.
-If they leave the server or are unlinked with the -unlink command, they are removed from the whitelist and every role is removed from them.
+If they leave the server or are unlinked with the `/unlink` command, they are removed from the whitelist and every role is removed from them.

-If verification is enabled, users will either get the code when they are kicked by whitelist (if whitelist management is enabled) or by typing /drs verify in the Minecraft chat (if it is disabled).
+If verification is enabled (`requireVerification: true` on the config), users will either get the code when they are kicked by whitelist (if whitelist management is enabled) or by typing `/drs verify` in the Minecraft chat.
+This code then needs to be sent in Discord using `/verify <code>`.

 ## Languages and Translation
 Currently, the languages supported (and bundled with the plugin) are: